 Haem is also responsible for stimulating the bacteria in our guts to produce chemicals called N-nitroso compounds, or NOCs.
 Many of these are known to cause cancer [16,17].

-Cooking red or processed meat at high temperatures can produce certain chemicals that can cause cancer [10,19].
+Cooking red or processed meat at high temperatures can produce certain chemicals that can increase the risk [10,19].
 A chemical called Heterocyclic aromatic amines (HAAs) is formed when meat is grilled or fried at very high temperatures [19,20].

 Similarly, Polycyclic aromatic hydrocarbons (PAHs) are formed when meat is smoked or cooked over direct heat, such as barbecuing[19,20].

-Both these chemicals are linked to colorectal cancer development in experimental studies [10,19,20]
+Both these chemicals are linked to colorectal cancer development in experimental studies based on understanding the co-relation between red meat and cancer risk[10,19,20].

 Nitrates – Salts

 Sodium nitrate and sodium nitrite are the two common preservatives added in processed meat to enhance flavour or protect it from bacteria growing on it.